Veynnz/bambangshop/README.md

 3. Rust enforces thread safety, and DashMap is useful because it allows multiple threads to read and write safely without locks.
 A Singleton pattern could still be used, but we would need to manually handle thread safety, which can slow down performance.
 Since DashMap is already optimized for concurrent access, it is a better choice for managing the `SUBSCRIBERS` list in a multi-threaded environment.

 #### Reflection Publisher-2
+1. Separating Service and Repository from the Model follows the Separation of Concerns principle, making the code easier to maintain.
+The Repository handles data storage (database interactions), while the Service contains business logic.

+2. If we only use the Model, it would mix database queries, business logic, and data representation, leading to a complex code structure.
+Everything would be tightly coupled, making it harder to test, modify, or switch databases without affecting the entire system.

 #### Reflection Publisher-3